In the Gästrike forests we have had Siberian Jays in the same place during several winters.

 To think about

-Our activities are done on “nature’s terms” and there is no guarantee of what we will see / hear / experience.
+Our activities are done on the conditions of nature and there is no guarantee of what we will see / hear / experience.

 We meet at 09:00 at Wild Nordic’s gallery and set off for the Siberian jays.
 After half an hours drive we are on site and can look for Siberian jays & small birds, as well as make a fire & grill sausages.